Our service is personal, not automated. Not sure which numbers to give? Send all you see on the casing and we'll check for you.

-After submitting the form, you will be forwarded to our payments page.
-Note that your request will not be actioned until payment is received.
+After submitting the form, you will be forwarded to our Payments Page.
+Your request will not be actioned until payment is received.
 Our service is inexpensive but it is not free.
-We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we promise to refund you less 95p to cover our payment processing fee.
+We aim to give a good service with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we promise to refund you less 95p to cover payment processing.

 Thanks very much for the code.
 It works perfectly now.
 Thanks for prompt reply, will definitely be recommending you to others.
-(Jonathan Beer - BMW e36 328i with BMW Business RDS unit, Phillips 22DC785/24F )
+Jonathan Beer - BMW e36 328i with Phillips 22DC785

 You will need to pull the radio from the dashboard to read the numbers we need from its chassis - this will be on a printed label, engraved on the metal case, or both.
 BMW radios tend to be a lot more fiddly to remove than most (where it's often just a case of using the correct extraction keys), requiring that you first remove one or more trim-plates or small plastic panels to reveal screws that need to be released.